 Looting will begin happening in areas that have essential supplies, as well as electronics or vanity stores.
 If you can help it, do not go to stores after a disaster occurs.
 If you do, you’re subjecting yourself to more risk of injury when people begin looting.
 If you see looters, don’t confront them.
 A lot of people will use this time as a time to be lawless.

-Violence will start to increase, as people start to embrace lawless mentality.
+Violence will start to increase, as people start embracing the lawless mentality.
 When you combine panic with limited emergency resources, people will begin taking matters into their own hands.
 Avoid populated areas as best as you can during this time, otherwise you’ll wind up caught in the middle of the .

 Supplies will begin to deplete rapidly, both essential and non-essential.
 If you decide to wait until after a disaster to gather supplies, you are definitely up a creek without a paddle.
 It will be nearly impossible to gather supplies after a major catastrophe, due to the mass panic, looters, and whatever other conditions of the disaster that present themselves.